 You do not have to master any complex subjects to become a pilot.

-To become a pilot, you must know a few basic mathematics and other subjects.
+To become a pilot, you must know basic mathematics and other subjects.

-In this post, I removed the confusion of studying subjects to become a pilot after 10th.
+In this post, I removed the confusion of studying subjects to become a pilot after the 10th.

 I will discuss the specific airplane you will use for training and the basics of your flight training.

-So if someone tells you that you cannot learn to fly an airplane just because you do not have a science background, it means he does not know anything about pilot training.
+So if someone tells you that you cannot learn to fly an airplane just because you do not have a science background, he does not know anything about pilot training.

 Regardless of your educational background, the ground training lessons in flight schools will prepare you to become a better commercial pilot.

 Two main subjects to study to become a pilot are:

 And that is not all.
 There are several other subjects that every pilot needs to know to have safe command of an airplane.

 Did you think you must study Physics and Mathematics to become a pilot?